painless-software/codeship-yaml/README.rst

 If you want more control over which sections are executed you can specify the requested section as a parameter.
-For example, you could add the following commands into the mentioned text boxes of your Codeship project.
+For example, you could add the following commands into the below-mentioned text boxes of your Codeship project:

 *Project Settings* > *Test Settings* > **Setup Commands**